Complex non-Markovian dynamics and the dual role of astrocytes in Alzheimer's disease development and propagation: Results and Discussions

-Regarding the computations, we have integrated the brain connectome data into our computational environment (Matlab) and exported the Laplacian corresponding to the real data.
-The considered network data contains $N=1,015$ nodes and $V=16,280$ edges.
-We use the Laplacian to find the network model's numerical solution for taking care of different scenarios, as considered later in this section.
-The Runge-Kutta method of order four has been used for the integration of the resulting system with $dt = 0.01$, and the obtained results have been shown to be unaltered for lesser values of this time-step.
-We computed the numerical results based on our code implemented in C-language, and we used Sharcnet (www.sharcnet.ca) supercomputers to run multiple jobs simultaneously, which helped us to analyze efficiently different aspects of the model.
+We use the brain connectome data, which is available freely at BrainGraph.org – the network of the brain.
+These data give information on a network with nodes and edges in various brain areas, allowing us to investigate the brain's spatio-temporal behaviour.
+In this brain graph data, each node corresponds to a tiny area ($1-1.5 cm^{2}$) of the gray matter, called the region of interest (ROI).
+An edge may be connected to two nodes if a diffusion-MRI-based procedure discovers fibers of axons going between those two nodes in the brain's white matter \cite{kerepesi2016,szalkai2019}.
+We have integrated the brain connectome data into our computational environment (Matlab) and extracted the corresponding Laplacian for the real data.
+The network data consists of 1,015 nodes and 16,280 edges.
+The number of fibers in the integrated data varies between 1 and 4,966.5, with an average of 39.33 fibers per edge.
+Most of these fibers are located between the superior parietal and precuneus regions \cite{shaheen2023a}.
+Additionally, the average fiber length ($l_{ij}$) ranges from 10.270 mm to 83.003 mm, with an average of 30.089 mm.
+We use the Laplacian to derive the numerical solution for the network model to handle various scenarios.
+The fourth-order Runge-Kutta method is applied to integrate the resulting system with a time step of $dt = 0.01$, and the results remain consistent for smaller time steps.
+Furthermore, the predictor-corrector method is employed to solve the fractional model \cite{diethelm2002}.
+We have computed the numerical results based on our code implemented in C-language.
+We have used Sharcnet (www.sharcnet.ca) supercomputers to run multiple jobs simultaneously, which helped us efficiently analyse different aspects of the model.